barriost/GSSdoc/README.md

 ### For podman users

 While we mainly use apptainer, you can use podman on every container of the school if you know how to use it.
-You will need the adresse on the [Container List time table](https://cta-lapp.pages.in2p3.fr/cours/gray_scott_revolutions/grayscottrevolution/7-5161.html)
+You will need the adresse on the [Container List time table](https://cta-lapp.pages.in2p3.fr/COURS/GRAY_SCOTT_REVOLUTIONS/GrayScott2026/web_9.html#1766)

-With a few exceptions containers have not been tested with podman so choose this option if you know what you are doing.
+With a few exceptions containers have not been tested with podman so only choose this option if you know what you are doing.

 If you want to use podman use `salloc` instead of `srun`

 ```
-salloc  --reservation=grayscott --partition=mesonet --account=m26116 --time=10:00:00 -c 16 --mem=64G
+salloc  --reservation=gray_scott_school  --partition=mesonet --account=m26116 --time=10:00:00 -c 16 --mem=64G
  ```

 OR

 ```
-salloc --reservation=grayscott --partition=mesonet --account=m26116 --time=10:00:00 --mem=64G --gres=gpu:1
+salloc --reservation=gray_scott_school  --partition=mesonet --account=m26116 --time=10:00:00 --mem=64G --gres=gpu:1
  ```

 then